- General Questions

 YES.
 SSI-MN does assign dorm rooms.
-When students arrive on Sunday, July 30th they will be directed to their assigned dorm room and will be entrusted with a key for their room.
+When students arrive on Sunday, July 29th they will be directed to their assigned dorm room and will be entrusted with a key for their room.
 If a student loses their dorm room key, a $50 fee will be charged to that student, payable to Minnesota Family Institute.
-Students room with one or two other students.
-When submitting registrations, students may request to room with other students who are registering.
-We will do our best to accommodate students' roommate requests but cannot guarantee that we will meet these requests.
+2-3 students are assigned to each room.
+When submitting registrations, students may request to room with other students who are registered.
+We will do our best to accommodate students' roommate requests but cannot guarantee that these requests will be met.

 What if I need to contact my child during the week?

-Don’t worry!
 We provide every family with emergency numbers they can use to contact SSI-MN Staff.
 Students may not have cell phones, mp3 players, or similar devices anywhere but in the dorms and occasionally outdoors.
-However, most chaperones do carry phones in case of emergency.
-Students may use cell phones in the dorms.
+However, volunteers do carry phones in case of emergency.

 What if my child is reluctant or does not want to attend SSI-MN?

 This is a common question because SSI-MN is very unique and the experience is very different than what most teens expect.
-As it turns out, the vast majority of parents who chose to send their children in spite of their objections expressed their amazement with the 100% attitude change and were glad they made the decision.
+As it turns out, the vast majority of parents who chose to send their children in spite of their child’s objections expressed amazement with the 100% attitude change in their student and were glad they made the decision.
 Countless teens have said that SSI is “…the best thing my parents ever made me do,” and “…the most fun I never thought I’d have.”

 2. Track Eligibility